 Trading products available with Hantec Include:

 Hantec offers the most popular forex trading platform, MetaTrader 4 for both Windows and Mac (via an emulator).
-This is the platform the most used by online brokers worldwide and by many of the top brokers.
-MetaTrader 4 (MT4) is suitable by a range of trading experience forex traders with Hantec Markets offering based currency including GBP, USD and EUR.
+This is the platform most used by online brokers worldwide and by many of the top brokers across forex markets.
+MetaTrader 4 (MT4) is suitable for a range of trading experience forex traders with Hantec Markets offering based currency including GBP, USD and EUR.
 There is also the option of a demo account to trade virtual funds before real money.

-The best cTrader forex broker in NZ is OMF Markets.
-OMF are specialist when trading derivatives and offer the following products for trading:
+The best cTrader forex broker in NZ is Jarden Securities.
+Jarden specialises in trading derivatives and offers the following products for trading:

 Trading with cTrader allows you to trade the following products: